History of Rockland County, New York (1798–1900): Early industries

 Ramapo built its early reputation in the iron industry.
 Iron mining was opened up by an English company in 1768 and in 1771 a nickel mine.
 Because of the proximity of iron mines, numerous metal products were made – plows, hoes, railings, nails, machinery, even cannonballs.
 The Ramapo Wheel and Foundry Company, organized in 1873, took the prize among all competitors for the productions of their wheels at the Vienna Exposition of 1873.
+Brigadier Feneral John Frederick Pierson served as president after his service in the American Civil War.

 Grey and red sandstones were quarried in great quantities, Building stone from local quarries went into the old Capitol at Albany, Fort Lafayette and the old Trinity Church in New York destroyed in the Great Fire of New York (1776), and the first building at Rutgers College.
 In 1838 Calvin Tomkins and his brother Daniel purchased approximately 20 acre of land, located in a cove north of the Stony Point promontory, limestone was found in usable quantities suitable for burning along the river shore for the purpose of making lime.

 Rockland factories made shoes, straw hats, silk and cotton cloth, sulfur matches, smoking pipes and pianos.
 But the greatest of the industries was the making of brick followed by the ice-harvesting.